pandas-dev/pandas/doc/source/io.rst

 Handling "bad" lines - preserving the data
 ''''''''''''''''''''

-To preserve all data, you can specify header ``names`` that are long enough:
+To preserve all data, you can specify a sufficient number of header ``names``:

 .. code-block:: ipython